gnolang/tx-indexer/README.md

-  -max-chunk-size 100             the range for fetching blockchain data by a single worker -max-slots 100                  the amount of slots (workers) the fetcher employs -remote http://127.0.0.1:26657  the JSON-RPC URL of the Gno chain
+  -max-chunk-size 100             the range for fetching blockchain data by a single worker -max-slots 100                  the amount of slots (workers) the fetcher employs -remote http://127.0.0.1:26657  the JSON-RPC URL of the Gno chain -supply-denoms ugnot            comma-separated denominations whose supply (total/spendable/locked) is tracked and served by getSupply
 ```

 ## GraphQL Endpoint